jiin-kim109/react-n-react-native/README.md

-# Act-App
+# Cross-Platform-Development-React-n-React-Native

-React and React Native monorepos for developing both mobile and web app.
+A demo for a React and React Native cross development in a monorepo sturcture.
+Aiming to reduce workloads of web and mobile development by sharing the common components and hooks.

 ## Description

-A cross-platform application made of repositories linked by yarn-workspace.
-React Hooks in the common package are shared and embedded across both React and React Native rendering components.
+A cross-platform development with yarn-workspace.
+Upon the monorepo structure, React and React Native will share the common components and React Hooks.
+The folder structure is as follows,

 - packages/web (React.js web app)
 - packages/app (React Native app)
-- packages/common (Code sharing between web and app)
+- packages/common (common hooks and componetns)

-## Deploy

 ### App